Mildura: Mildura Senior College

 The college has been closely linked with the development of Mildura since the opening of the irrigation settlement by the Chaffeys in the 1880s.
 In 1890 the Governor of Victoria, Lord Hopetoun, laid the foundation stone of what was to become the Chaffey Agricultural College but, due to financial difficulties, the college was not built.
 In 1911, the Education Department of Victoria agreed to erect a high school on the Chaffey College site and Mildura High School was officially opened in September 1912.
 The diamond jubilee of the school was celebrated on 8 and 9 September 1972.
 It celebrated its 75th anniversary in August 1987 and in 2012 celebrated its centenary over the weekend of 14–16 September.

 As part of a strategic plan by the Ministry of Education in 1990, Mildura High School changed its name to Mildura Secondary College to reflect the changing nature of educational delivery in secondary schools.
 Again, as a result of restructuring in education provision since 1995, the college has been known as Mildura Senior College, catering exclusively for the final two years of secondary education.

 Mildura Senior College caters exclusively for Year 11 & 12 students.
 In 2013 there will be approximately 500 students in Year 11 and 400 in Year 12.
 Entrance to Year 11 is open to all students living in the Sunraysia District who have successfully completed Year 10.
 The decision regarding the satisfactory completion of Year 10 is the responsibility of the 7-10 College.
 Enrolment at the College is also dependent on factors such as age, behaviour record and other achievements.
 Please see the section on enrolment for further information.

 Chaffey Secondary College

 Chaffey Secondary College is a Victorian state government secondary school catering for students in Years 7 to 10 located in Deakin Avenue.
 In 2012 the college had 640 students enrolled.
 The college offers 120 to 140 different courses each term as part of its modular learning program.
 Students and families participate in a program of course counselling and student-led presentations each term to help students create the most appropriate course for their ability, pathway and interests.
 The college has a double-court gymnasium which it operates as a joint-use facility with the Mildura Rural City Council.
 The college operates a small theatre with seating for up to 220 people.

 Sunraysia Institute of TAFE

 Sunraysia Institute of TAFE's main campus is located in Benetook Avenue.
 In 2008, the institute had 6,592 students enrolled.

+Trinity Lutheran College

+TLC is a co-educational Christian School and an International Baccalaureate Candidate School.
+It educates boys and girls in Prep to Year 10.
+It is located at 920 Fifteenth St, Mildura.

+The school began in 1982 as a primary school titled Holy Trinity Lutheran School.
+In 2000 the school began its transition to the secondary level with the addition of a Year 7 class.
+This class completed Year 10 in 2003.

+In 2004 the school changed its name to Trinity Lutheran College.